-The company holds investments directly in NATS (En Route) plc and NATS (Services) Limited.
-Pursuant to a loan agreement entered into by NATS (En Route) plc, the company has granted a legal mortgage and fixed charge over its shares in NERL and a floating charge over all other assets
+The company holds investments directly in NATS (En Route) plc (NERL) and NATS (Services) Limited.
+Pursuant to a loan agreement entered into by NERL, the company has granted a legal mortgage and fixed charge over its shares in NERL and a floating charge over all other assets.